is terrifying because of its virus-like

 - In the Discworld novel Carpe Jugulum, the Magpyrs suck Granny Weatherwax's blood and attempt to turn her.
 She survives the experience without becoming a vampire; the Magpyrs aren't so lucky, however, as feeding on Granny Weatherwax has allowed her to turn them.
 By the end, they're craving tea instead of blood and even talking like her.

-- Also, in The Dresden Files, when the Red Court took Susan into their midst, it proved to be an interesting setback in "Changes", when Harry causes a powerful death spell meant for him to genocide the entire Red Court, by backfiring the spell using Susan as a willing conduit.
+- In The Dresden Files, when the Red Court took Susan into their midst, it proved to be an interesting setback in "Changes", when Harry causes a powerful death spell meant for him to genocide the entire Red Court, by backfiring the spell using Susan as a willing conduit.

 - Less by design, but the Corpsetaker gets burned by this in Ghost Story.
 She was in the middle of performing a Grand Theft Me, and the victim was fighting back.
 Then Morty the ectomancer shows up with a horde of wraiths.
 If the Corpsetaker had taken anyone else, she would have won.
 But it was her victim's ability to hold onto her that allowed Morty to give her the bum rush to Hell.